acend/argocd-basics-training/content/en/docs/02/_index.md

 argocd app sync argo-$LAB_USER
 ```

-This command retrieves the manifests from the git repository and performs a `kubectl apply` on them.
+This command retrieves the manifests from the git repository and performs a `{{% param cliToolName %}} apply` on them.
 Because all our manifests has been deployed manually before, no new rollout of them will be triggered on OpenShift.
 But form now on, all resources are managed by Argo CD.
 Congrats, the first step in direction GitOps! :)

 You should see an output similar to the following lines: